Inland Empire: History

 What is now known as the Inland Empire was inhabited for thousands of years, prior to the late 18th century, by the Tongva, Taaqtam, Ivilyuqaletem and Payómkawichum Native Americans.
 The first American settlers, a group of Mormon pioneers, arrived over the Cajon Pass in 1851.
+They brought roughly 26 slaves with them, one of whom was Biddy Mason, despite California having been labeled a "free state".
+The Mormons also bought and indentured the local natives.
+This was allowed under the Act for the Government and Protection of Indians in 1850.
 Although the Mormons left a scant six years later, recalled to Salt Lake City by Brigham Young during the church's Utah War with the U.S. government, other settlers soon followed.

 The entire landmass of Southern California was subdivided according to the San Bernardino Meridian, which was first plotted as part of the Public Land Survey System in November 1852, by Col. Henry Washington.
 Base Line Road, a major thoroughfare, today runs from Highland to San Dimas, intermittently along the absolute baseline coordinates plotted by Col. Washington.
 San Bernardino County was first formed out of parts of Los Angeles County on April 26, 1853.
 While the partition once included what is today most of Riverside County, the region is not as monolithic as it may sound.
 Rivalries between Colton, Redlands, Riverside and San Bernardino over the location of the county seat in the 1890s caused each of them to form their own civic communities, each with their own newspapers.
 On August 14, 1893, the state Senate allowed Riverside County to form out of land previously in San Bernardino and San Diego counties, after rejecting a bill for Pomona to split from L.A.
 County and become the seat of what would have been called San Antonio County.

+The arrival of rail and the importation of navel and Valencia orange trees in the 1870s touched off explosive growth, with the area quickly becoming a major center for citrus production.
+This agricultural boom continued with the arrival of water from the Colorado River and the rapid growth of Los Angeles in the early 20th century, with dairy farming becoming another staple industry.